dannyh79/spree-rn-ios/README.md

 #### Android

-connect to android device with adb debugging, use `adb devices -l` to verify
+connect to android device with adb debugging or emulator, use `adb devices -l` to verify, then:

 ```
 yarn android